Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ### Limitations {#haskell-limitations}

-Our main objective with `haskellPackages` is to package Haskell software in nixpkgs.
-This entails some limitations, partially due to self-imposed restrictions of nixpkgs, partially in the name of maintainability:
+Our main objective with `haskellPackages` is to package Haskell software in botpkgs.
+This entails some limitations, partially due to self-imposed restrictions of botpkgs, partially in the name of maintainability:

 * Only the packages built with the default compiler see extensive testing of the whole package set.
 For other GHC versions only a few essential packages are